-Over the past few months we’ve been courting Bimbadeen Phillip Island trying to figure out a way to stock their eggs at Cannings stores.
+We are so proud to stock Bimbadeen Free Range Eggs from beautiful Phillip Island here at Cannings.
 Quite simply – Bimbadeen’s eggs are the best we’ve ever tried.
 And when you see the environment they come from it becomes abundantly clear why.

 After the first 2 days on the farm (when they are most vulnerable and in need of a controlled environment) Bimbadeen’s Isa breed hens have 24hr access to the outdoors.
 Because Phillip Island is isolated and free from ground predators – Bimbadeen’s hens enjoy an unprecedented freedom to roam and forage in this beautiful part of the world.

 The farm is family-run and has been for decades.
 Over that time, it’s developed a great level of renown for its innovative environmental practices – practices which have won them both State and National awards.

 They invite transparency and honesty to such an extent that their farm is dotted with holiday accommodation where members of the public can stay and they also conduct regular tours.
 If you google Bimbadeen the first results are for accommodation booking.
 They’re truly an exemplary farm, so they’d be remiss to not show it off!